You are here:

 UNITAR and PRTRs

-Under a cooperative agreement established under the Dominican Republic - Central American - United States Free Trade Agreement (CAFTA-DR), development of PRTRs in Central America and the Dominican Republic were identified as primary goals.
+A cooperative agreement established under the Dominican Republic-Central American-United States Free Trade Agreement (CAFTA-DR), identified the development of PRTRs in Central America and the Dominican Republic as primary goals.
 UNITAR, through funding from the EPA and in coordination with the Comision Centroamericana de Ambiente y Desarrollo (CCAD), is working to facilitate development of PRTRs in two countries in Central America, with technical guidance from the TRI Program.